BrightspaceUI/core/components/filter/README.md

 ```

 ### Single Vs Multi Dimensional
 A filter can be a single dimension (like picking from a list of departments) or offer multiple dimensions (filter by role, or department, or something else).
-Single-dimension filters can be used side-by-side to promite filters that are more commonly used. while tucking less-used filters into a multi-dimensional filter
+Single-dimension filters can be used side-by-side to promote filters that are more commonly used, while tucking less-used filters into a multi-dimensional filter.
 <!-- docs: demo code name:d2l-filter autoSize:false align:start size:large -->
 ```html
 <script type="module">